dougepsotic/pic-interpreter/README.md

 Built using React and AWS Amplify.
 Amplify automatically creates the IAM, S3, API Gateway, and Lambda cloud resources within AWS.

-An open source project of Epsotic - www.epsotic.com
+Pic Interpreter is an open source demo by Epsotic - www.epsotic.com